R-Bot: An LLM-based Query Rewrite System: Experiments

 Second, \oursys adopts a step-by-step \llm rewrite method, which can leverage rewrite evidences to understand the interrelations among the rewrite rules during rule arrangement.
 For instance, \oursys can accurately select and arrange multiple rewrite rules (e.g., 6) from analysis of retrieved evidences, so that they can co-operate together to rewrite the input query to an execution-efficient form (e.g., 4.6x accelerated).
 On the contrary, since \lr relies on blind exhaustive search, it can hardly find the optimal rule sequence among tremendous possibilities (e.g., only 4.3x accelerated).

-\hi{Overall Latency Reduction.} We also evaluate the overall latency of the methods on larger-scale datasets TPC-H 50x and DSB 50x. \autoref{fig:overall-latency} and \autoref{fig:dsb-overall} demonstrate the results.
-We find that \oursys achieves the best overall latency on the two datasets.
+\hi{Overall Latency Reduction.} We also evaluate overall latency on larger TPC-H 50x and DSB 50x datasets.
+As shown in \autoref{fig:overall-latency}, \oursys achieves the best latency, demonstrating improvements of 1.82x and 1.68x respectively.
 The reasons are three-fold.
 First, \oursys can still optimize the query latency by finding better plans, thus outperforming other methods.
 Second, \oursys takes some time (e.g., average around 1 min) to retrieve beneficial evidences and iteratively instruct \llm to select and arrange rewrite rules.
 Thus it can steadily identify the critical rewrite rules (e.g., ``FILTER\_SUB\_QUERY\_TO\_JOIN'') with much higher query latency reduction.
 Instead, other methods do not spend efforts understanding rewrite evidences, which often causes sub-optimal rewritten queries.
 Third, compared with results of TPC-H 10x and DSB 10x (see \autoref{tab:methods-execution-time}), we find that \oursys remains similar rewrite latency but demonstrates higher query latency reduction proportional to data scale, which both results in superior overall latency.

 \hi{Query Improvement Ratio.} \autoref{tab:methods-improvement} shows the query-level latency reduction ratio by different query rewrite methods, with \oursys ranging from about 21.0\% to 88.6\%.
 We find that \oursys still outperforms the other methods on the three datasets.
 That is because \oursys can discover targeted beneficial rule arrangements using relevant evidences, while the other methods have difficulty specifying the optimal arrangement among tremendous search space.